coky-t/owasp-mastg-ja/Document/0x05a-Platform-Overview.md

 Android apps have their own lifecycles, that is under the control of the operating system.
 Therefore, apps need to listen to state changes and must be able to react accordingly.
 For instance, when the system needs resources, apps may be killed.
 The system selects the ones that will be killed according to the app priority: active apps have the highest priority (actually the same as Broadcast Receivers), followed by visible ones, running services, background services, and last useless processes (for instance apps that are still open but not in use since a significant time).

-Apps implement several event managers to handle events: for example, the onCreate handler implements what is to be done on app creation and will be called on that event.
+Apps implement several event managers to handle events: for example, the onCreate handler implements what has to be done on app creation and will be called on that event.
 Other managers include onLowMemory, onTrimMemory and onConfigurationChanged.

 ##### マニフェスト

-Every app must have a manifest file, which embeds content in the XML format.
+Every app must have a manifest file, which embeds content in XML format.
 The name of this file is standardized as AndroidManifest.xml and is the same for every app.
 It is located in the root tree of the .apk file in which the app is published.

-A Manifest file describes the app structure as well as its exposed components (activities, services, content providers and intent receivers) and the rights required by the app (required permissions are listed, and filters can be implemented to refine the way the app will interact with the outside world).
-It also contains general metadata about the app, like its icon, its version number and the theme is uses for User Experience (UX).
-It may also list other information like the APIs it is compatible with (minimal, targeted and maximal SDK version) and the kind of memory is can be installed in (external or internal).
+A manifest file describes the app structure as well as its exposed components (activities, services, content providers and intent receivers) and lists down the permissions it's requesting for.
+Permission filters for IPC can be implemented to refine the way the app will interact with the outside world.
+It also contains general metadata about the app, like its icon, its version number and the theme it uses for User Experience (UX).
+It may also list other information like the APIs it is compatible with (minimal, targeted and maximal SDK version) and the kind of storage it can be installed in (external or internal)<sup>[14]</sup>.

 Here is an example of a manifest file, including the package name (the convention is to use a url in reverse order, but any string can be used), the app version, relevant SDKs, required permissions, exposed content providers, used broadcast receivers with intent filters, and the description of the app itself with its activities:
 ```